yanwang2012/RAAPTR/GENSIMDATA/gensimdata_Guide.md

 P is the path to a .mat **input_parameter_file** containing the variables listed below, C is the path to a .mat **pulsar_catalog_file** containing information about the pulsars in the PTA, and O is the **output_folder** name where the data realizations will be stored.

 ### input_parameter_file
+This is a .mat file containing the following variables: the locations of the GW sources, number of pulsars in the timing array, starting epoch of the observation, information about the noise realizations.

+### PSO parameter file
+The search range for Particle Swarm Optimization (PSO) is stored in a separate .mat file. in the file **searchParams_simDataSKA_X.mat**.

+### Generating the parameter files
 The Function **parameters.m** can be used to generate the input_parameter_file.
 This function generates two files, **parameter.mat** and **searchParams_simDataSKA_X.m**.
-The .mat file **parameter.mat** contains the variables: the location of random GW sources, number of pulsars in the timing array, starting epoch of the observation, information about the noise realizations.
-The search range for Particle Swarm Optimization (PSO) is stored separately in the file **searchParams_simDataSKA_X.mat** for running on LS5(LoneStar 5).

 **Note**: Though these variables are already in the input_parameter_file but will still be individually stored in a file **searchParams_simDataSKA_X.mat** for the future use of multiple sources.